pdp10/sbpipe/docs/source/user_manual.md

 ```

 ```
-# regenerate the manuscript figures (see results in tests/insulin_receptor):
+# generate the manuscript figures (see results in tests/insulin_receptor):
 nosetests test_suite_manuscript.py --nocapture --verbose
 ```

 ## How to use SBpipe
-SBpipe pipelines can be executed natively or via Snakemake, a dedicated and more advanced tool for running computational pipelines.
+SBpipe pipelines can be executed natively or via Snakemake, a dedicated and more advanced tool
+for running computational pipelines.

-### How to run SBpipe natively
+### Run SBpipe natively
 SBpipe is executed via the command *sbpipe*.
 The syntax for this
 command and its complete list of options can be retrieved by running *sbpipe -h*.
 The first step is to create a new project.
 This can be done with the